Athens Piraeus Port

 More info

-The Port of Piraeus in Athens, Greece: The Port of Piraeus is located in the southwest part of Athens.
-The history of the port can be traced to 490 BC, when the Athenians realizing the strategic importance of the deepwater harbor, converted it into a military harbor.
-Shipyards were built and massive fortifications were established to host the mighty Athenian fleet, thus turning the harbor into one of the most powerful naval bases in the Aegean Sea.
+The Port of Piraeus is located southwest of Athens.
+Its history can be traced to 490 BC when the Athenians realized the strategic importance of the deepwater port and converted it into a military harbor.
+Shipyards were built and massive fortifications were established to host the mighty Athenian fleet, turning the harbor into one of the most prominent naval bases in the Aegean Sea.

 The splendor of the port reached its zenith during the Athenian Golden Age, in the Classical Times.
-After the Peloponnesian War, Piraeus too suffered the same fate as Athens and fell to the control of Sparta.
-Some of the fortifications were razed to the ground, warships were burnt and the famous fortifications were pulled down.
+After the Peloponnesian War, Piraeus suffered the same fate as Athens and fell to the control of Sparta.
+Some fortifications were razed to the ground and warships were burnt.

-The port of Piraeus then went into a long age of decline suffering, during the Byzantine Era and the Venetians.
-The city even lost its ancient name and came to be known as Porto Leone (the Lion's Port), a name attributed by the Franks.
+The port of Piraeus then went into a long age of decline during the Byzantine Era and the Venetian occupation.
+The city even lost its ancient name and became known as Porto Leone (the Lion's Port), a name attributed to the Franks.
 With the arrival of the Ottoman Turks in 1456, the port of Piraeus came under their occupation and remained unused, except for some minor commercial transactions.

-Following the creation of the Modern Greek State after the Greek War of Independence and with the establishment of Athens as the capital of the Greek State in 1832, the port of Piraeus entered a new phase of growth and development, turning the small town of Piraeus into a hub of industrial and commercial activity.
-Piraeus was then the center of transportation and economy for all Greece.
+Following the institutionalization of the Modern Greek State after the Greek War of Independence and with the establishment of Athens as the capital of the Greek State in 1832, the port entered a new phase of growth and development, turning the small town of Piraeus into a hub of industrial and commercial activity.
+Piraeus was then the center of transportation and economy for all of Greece.

-The proximity of the port to Athens, its prime geographical location in the Aegean, the construction of the Athens-Piraeus Railway line and the creation of the Corinth Canal in 1893, all these provided a tremendous impetus to the development of the port, making it more strategically important than ever.
-Massive works were undertaken in the port.
-Dredging operations commenced, permanent dry docks, new buildings were added and facilities were modernized.
+Its proximity to Athens and prime geographical location in the Aegean, the construction of the Athens-Piraeus railway line, and the creation of the Corinth Canal in 1893 all provided a tremendous impetus to the development of the port, making it more strategically important than ever.
+Dredging operations commenced, permanent dry docks and new buildings were added, and facilities were modernized.

-A Port Committee to control the construction and maintenance of the port was established in 1911.
+A Port Committee was established in 1911 in order to control the construction and maintenance of the port.
 For the efficient management of the port, the Port of Piraeus Authority was established in 1930 and contributed to the development of the port.
-The Second World War caused a setback to the developmental activities and both the port and the city suffered many damages, but after the war, restoration works were undertaken and new facilities were added after 1955.
+The Second World War caused a setback to the developmental activities and Piraeus as a whole suffered much damage.
+However, after the war, in 1955, restoration works were undertaken, and new facilities were added.

-Today, the port of Piraeus has emerged as the largest port in Greece and Europe.
-It is the third largest in the world as regards passenger transportation and carries about 20 million passengers annually.
+Today, Piraeus has emerged as the largest port in Greece and one of the largest in Europe.
+It is the third largest in the world as regards passenger transportation and serves about 20 million passengers annually.
 The central port offers ferry services to nearly all the major Greek islands.
-The passenger port has made several advancements with an aim to improve aesthetics and to offer a high-quality service to the passengers.
+The passenger port has made several advancements intending to improve aesthetics and offer a high-quality service to passengers.

-The western part of the port is used for freight services.
+The western part is used for freight services.
 The port tops the eastern Mediterranean ports in terms of cargo traffic.
-Besides these, the port of Piraeus has many other superlatives to its credit.
-It is the largest marine-based shipping center of Greece and also the focal point for commercial shipping in the country.
+Besides these, Piraeus has many other superlatives to its credit; it is the largest marine-based shipping center in Greece and the focal point for commercial shipping in the country.

 DISCOVER MORE ABOUT ATHENS